kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image034A.png)

-In the Expression Builder, follow the same steps as before:
+In the Expression Builder, enter "TalentProfile.dat" (with quotes) for the expression name.
+Then follow the same steps as before to exit the Expression Builder.

 ![](images/300/RC_image025B.png)

-Next, select the bottom pen icon.
+Next, select the bottom pen icon, corresponding to "Specify the Directory to Zip".

 ![](images/300/RC_image035A.png)

-In the Expression Builder, follow the same steps as before:
+In the Expression Builder, enter ".vsf" (with quotes), save, and exit:

 ![](images/300/RC_image035B.png)